dotnet/docs-maui/docs/ios/deployment/publish-ad-hoc.md

 1. In the **Distribute - Signing Identity** dialog, select the **Save As** button.
 The **Save As** button will publish your app to an *.ipa* file on your file system.

-The app can then be distributed using TestFlight, over-the-air from a web server, or via iTunes.
+The app can then be distributed using [Apple Configurator](https://apps.apple.com/app/id1037126344).
+For more information, see [Apple Configurator user guide](https://support.apple.com/guide/apple-configurator-mac/welcome/mac) on support.apple.com

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio for Mac](#tab/vsmac)